daniel-munro/ratgtex-pipeline/README.md

 Install conda and [add the bioconda channel](https://bioconda.github.io/user/install.html#set-up-channels).

-Install these conda packages using e.g. `conda install snakemake` (I'm probably missing some):
+Install these packages using conda, e.g. `conda install snakemake`, or pip if indicated in parentheses:

 - snakemake
 - star